MeteoSwiss-APN/plot_profile/README.rst

 plot_profile
 ============

-'plot_profile' is a Python-based command line tool to retrieve and visualise observational data from radiousounding measurements.
+*plot_profile* is a Python-based command line tool to retrieve and visualise observational data from radiousounding measurements.

 Usage
 --------
 To get a list of all availabe commands, just type:
 ``plot_profile --help``.
-General usage: ``plot_profile [options]``
+General usage: ``plot_profile [options]`` \\
+The available options are:

 +---------------------------+------+-----------------------------------------------------------------+--------------------------------------------------+
 | options                   | type | description                                                     | default                                          |